BcnBitcoinOnly/ordisrespector-binaries/README.md

 1. Rename the verified binary to `bitcoind` (or `bitcoind.exe` if it's a Windows build).

-2. Locate the existing `bitcoind` binary in your node and replace it.
+2. Locate the existing `bitcoind` binary in your node and replace it (on Linux, usually at `/usr/local/bin/bitcoind`).

 3. Restart the Bitcoin Core service or reboot your node.
 Done!
 Enjoy a clean mempool.